19hours/sg-statutes/Acts/Companies Act.md

 Notes:—Unless otherwise stated, the abbreviations used in the references to other Acts and statutory provisions are references to the following Acts and statutory provisions.
 The references are provided for convenience and are not part of the Act.

-U.K., 1948: United Kingdom, Companies Act 1948 (Chapter 38)
+UK, 1948: United Kingdom, Companies Act 1948 (Chapter 38)

-U.K., 1985: United Kingdom, Companies Act 1985 (Chapter 6)
+UK, 1985: United Kingdom, Companies Act 1985 (Chapter 6)

-U.K., Bill, 2002: United Kingdom, Companies Bill published with White Paper on Modernising Companies Law in July 2002
+UK, Bill, 2002: United Kingdom, Companies Bill published with White Paper on Modernising Companies Law in July 2002

-U.K., Treasury Shares: Companies (Acquisition of Own Shares) (Treasury Shares) Regulations 2003 (No. 1116)
+UK, Treasury Shares: Companies (Acquisition of Own Shares) (Treasury Shares) Regulations 2003 (No. 1116)

 Aust., 1961: Australia, Companies Act 1961 (Victoria No. 6839/1961)